micmejia/bible-dump/NKJV/Job/Job 22.md

 You have not given the weary water to drink, And you have withheld bread from the hungry.

 ###### 8
-But the [^a]mighty man possessed the land, And the honorable man dwelt in it.
+But the mighty man possessed the land, And the honorable man dwelt in it.

 ###### 9
-You have sent widows away empty, And the [^b]strength of the fatherless was crushed.
+You have sent widows away empty, And the strength of the fatherless was crushed.

 ###### 10
 Therefore snares _are_ all around you, And sudden fear troubles you,